apurboislam/Hisabnama/Readme.md

 ## 📖 How to Use

 * **➕ Add a Transaction:**
-  Select a beneficiary, enter the amount, notes, and save the record.
+  Select a beneficiary, enter the amount and notes, and save the record.

 * **📝 Edit or Settle Transactions:**
-  Tap any record on the Home screen to view details, make changes, or mark it as settled.
+  Tap any record on the Home screen to view, edit, or mark it as settled.

 * **📋 View Reports:**
-  Check summaries and transaction history directly from the Home screen.
+  Check summaries and transaction history right from the Home screen.

 ---